Alfresco/docs-alfresco/content-services/latest/config/smart-folders/index.md

     If you store templates anywhere else in your repository, navigate to the template and select it.
 You can use them later by selecting the Custom Smart Folder aspect.

     There's no need to restart Alfresco Content Services.
 When you edit properties on nodes that have the Custom Smart Folder aspect applied, the new Smart Folder is included in the Smart Folder Template menu.
-See [Apply a Smart Folder Template](#LINK_USING-sf-using-aspects.md) for more information.

-    If you need to customize the template, see [Applying a Smart Folder Template](#LINK_USING-sf-using-aspects.md) for information on the sample file structure, and [Smart Folder Template syntax](#sf-syntax) for guidance on the Smart Folder Template JSON format.
+    If you need to customize the template, see [Applying a Smart Folder Template]({% link content-services/latest/using/smart-folders.md %}) for information on the sample file structure, and [Smart Folder Template syntax](#sf-syntax) for guidance on the Smart Folder Template JSON format.

 ## Type-based, System, and Custom Smart Folders {#sf-type}